By L.Kenway BComm CPB Retired

 Given the specifics of a small business owner's financial situation, here's a suggested approach:

-Let's assume small business owners Jane and John have $1,000 monthly allocated for financial improvement.
+Let's assume our small business owners Jane and John have $1,000 monthly allocated for financial improvement.
 Here’s an approach:

 The balanced strategy presented here ensures both savings growth and debt reduction, addressing the psychological and financial aspect of both goals.